livewire/livewire/docs/properties.md

 Another essential thing to remember is that Livewire properties are serialized or "dehydrated" before they are sent to the browser.
 This means that their values are converted to a format that can be sent over the wire and understood by JavaScript.
 This format can expose information about your application to the browser, including the names and class names of your properties.

-For example, suppose you have a Livewire component that defines a public property called `$post`, which contains an instance of a `Post` model from your database.
-In that case, the dehydrated value of this property sent over the wire might look something like this:
+For example, suppose you have a Livewire component that defines a public property named `$post`.
+This property contains an instance of a `Post` model from your database.
+In this case, the dehydrated value of this property sent over the wire might look something like this:

 ```json
 {